gpaddis/timeslot/README.md

 $timeslot->end()->toDateTimeString(); // Returns 2017-08-19 15:59:59
 ```
 ### Creating previous and next timeslot with after() and before()
-These methods create timeslots of the same duration of the reference timeslot.
+These methods create timeslots with a duration identical to that of the timeslot passed.
 The method `before()` will create a timeslot ending where the current starts, the method `after()` will create one that starts where the current ends.
 ```php
 $timeslot = new Timeslot('2017-08-19 15:00:00', 0, 30); // Duration: 30m, start: 15:00:00, end: 15:29:59
 $nextTimeslot = Timeslot::after($timeslot); // Duration: 30m, start: 15:30:00, end: 15:59:59